bibleexchange/courses/homiletics-2/en/3201_examples-of-the-topical-sermon.md

 #### Example 3

-* TOPIC: The Soul in Conflict
+- Theme: The soul in conflict
-* TEXT: Ephesians 6:10–18
+- Text: Ephesians 6:10–18

 ```
-I.  The Source of the Conflict
+I.  The source of the conflict
 II.
-The Scope of the Conflict
+The scope of the conflict
 III.
-The Success in the Conflict
+The success in the conflict
 ```